Key Quote

 HONOUR & DEATH

 In Elizabethan honour culture, death was genuinely considered preferable to dishonour.
-Leonato's request is not merely theatrical — it reflects a value system in which social death (loss of reputation) and physical death were considered equivalent.
+Leonato's request is not merely theatrical — it reflects a value system in which social deathsocial death — Complete exclusion from community and loss of reputation and physical death were considered equivalent.
 Shakespeare asks the audience whether any value system that equates shame with death can be considered morally sound.

 FATHERLY DUTY

 Leonato's reaction reveals the impossible position of fathers under the honour code: he is expected to love and protect his daughter AND to condemn her if she is unchaste.
-These contradictory demands — protection and punishment — create psychological torment that Shakespeare dramatises with full emotional force.
+These contradictory demands — protection and punishment — create psychological tormentpsychological torment — Intense mental suffering caused by conflicting demands that Shakespeare dramatises with full emotional force.

 Key Words